wearelighthouse/wordpress/README.md

 *How we do it why we do it and some resources to help you*

-## Best Practice

----

-**Never** use `admin` as a username.
-The main admin user should be something unique that relates to the client name.
-Passwords should be strong (use 1Password's generator if you're unsure) and unguessable.

----

-**Never** use the standard Wordpress table prefix, always use a table prefix that relates to the client name.

----

-**Always** create two user accounts; `lighthouse`, for our use, with the email `accounts@wearelighthouse.com` and one for the client with their appropriate details.
-Make sure both logins are stored in 1Password along side any relevant urls.

----

 ## Table of Contents

 1. [Project Structure](#1-project-structure)